Frequently Asked Questions

 If you are interested in studying for a Master's or Ph.D. program in North America, you will probably be applying to a graduate program in Anthropology.
 In order to be accepted in these programs, you will usually be expected to have courses in at least three (and preferably all four) subfields of Anthropology.
-You should take ANTH 1020H as part of your degree; in addition, we recommend that you consider taking ANTH 2001H, ANTH 2002H, ANTH 2311H, and ANTH 2410H in addition to your Archaeology courses.
+We recommend that you consider taking ANTH 2001H, ANTH 2002H, ANTH 2311H, and ANTH 2410H in addition to your Archaeology courses.
 If you apply to a graduate program in Archaeology (usually in the UK or Europe), the broad base in Anthropology probably won't be necessary.
 Note that most Ph.D. programs require students to demonstrate proficiency in one or two foreign languages that are relevant to your geographic or theoretical area of study.
 It would be wise to take enough courses to ensure that, at a minimum, you can read and comprehend another language.

 What is Cultural Heritage Management?